makkos-lilly/Dissertation-Code/Code/ReadMe.txt

 PROJECT OVERVIEW
 -----------------

 This repository contains the code necessary to run experiments for precipitation prediction models, as outlined in the attached Final Report.
+The data is too large to upload to GitHub so can be found on OneDrive at the following link:

 REPOSITORY STRUCTURE
 ---------------------